-GASB has issued statements that will become effective in future years, including Statement Nos.
-83 (Certain Asset Retirement Obligations), 84 (Fiduciary Activities), 87 (Leases), 88 (Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements), 89 (Accounting for Interest Cost Incurred before the End of a Construction Period), and 90 (Majority Equity Interests - an amendment of GASB Statements No. 13 and No. 61).
+GASB has issued statements that will become effective in future years including Statement Nos.
+84 (Fiduciary Activities), 87 (Leases), 89 (Accounting for Interest Cost Incurred before the End of a Construction Period), 90 (Majority Equity Interests - an amendment of

+GASB Statements No. 14 and No.61), and 91 (Conduit Debt Obligations).
 Management has not yet determined the impact of these statements on the financial statements.